ruifelixpereira/symphony-remote-agent/README.md

    * Using an Instance for an immediate reconciliation (Solution, Target, Instance).
    * Using a Campaign for a deffered reconciliation (Campaign, Activation).

-We use a catalog object instead of an instance object here because an instance object represents a desired state, which will trigger Symphony state reconciliation.
-In this case, however, we don’t want the state reconciliation to be triggered before approval.
-Hence, we capture the “intention of the desired state” in a catalog object.
-The intention will be “materialized” into an instance object only after approval.

 Although this scenario is designed for a distributed environment, for simplicity we'll set up everything on a single machine.

 ## 1. Prepare a Linux target machine